Why an Emerging Market Rout Has Hit Indonesia So Hard

-(Bloomberg) -- As investors flee emerging markets, Indonesia is taking a bigger knock than its peers in Asia.
-The rupiah has slumped to a 31-month low against the dollar and international investors have dumped $3.4 billion of stocks and bonds since the start of April.
-The central bank is selling billions of dollars from its reserves to halt the rout and may be forced to raise interest rates for the first time since 2014.
+(Bloomberg) -- As a financial crisis in Turkey shakes global emerging markets, Indonesia is taking a bigger knock than its peers in Asia.
+The rupiah slumped to an almost three-year low against the dollar and stocks are being dumped.
+The central bank is selling billions of dollars from its reserves to halt the rout and has raised interest rates four times since mid-May.

 1. What triggered the selloff?

 Even before the Turkey crisis, emerging markets were under pressure because of rising U.S. interest rates and a stronger dollar.
 Part of the appeal of emerging markets is their relatively higher yields compared with developed markets.
 When that differential falls because of the U.S. Federal Reserve raising borrowing costs, emerging markets become less attractive.
 The turmoil in Turkey adds to emerging-market woes because it reduces investors’ appetite for risky assets and accelerates the movement of foreign capital from higher-yielding securities to relatively safer ones in developed markets.

 It’s one of a few Asian emerging markets that runs current-account deficits (so do India and the Philippines), and recent data shows it widened to a four-year high.
 The deficit economies rely on foreign inflows to finance their import needs, making them vulnerable to a slump in sentiment and sharp outflows.
 Foreign investors own almost 40 percent of Indonesia’s government bonds, among the highest of Asian emerging markets.
 Add to that the government runs a budget deficit, meaning it needs to borrow to finance spending.

 3. How badly are the currency and stocks faring?